Capitalist sorcery: breaking the spell.

 Proposing a pragmatic reading of Marx, a reading which seeks to ward off the thoughtlessness encouraged by the theme of progress and the resignation that arises from accepting that capitalism is the 'only game in town', the authors look at how we can protect ourselves from the logic which - from financial collapse through GM foods to oil spills and climate catastrophe - runs scared of the cry 'another world is possible'.

 |Additional Information:||Book has been translated from French by Andrew Goffey; who has also written an introduction to the book entitled 'On the witch's broomstick.'|

-|Research Areas:||Media & Performing Arts > Media & Performing Arts|
+|Research Areas:||A. > School of Media and Performing Arts|

-|Deposited On:||19 Apr 2011 15:22|
+|Date Deposited:||19 Apr 2011 15:22|

 Actions (login required)